AdobeDocs/genstudio.en/help/user-guide/content/customize-template.md

 # Customize a template

 Adapt your HTML templates for Adobe GenStudio for Performance Marketers by using the _Handlebars_ templating language.
-The Handlebars syntax uses regular text with double braces as content placeholders.
-See [`What is Handlebars?`](https://handlebarsjs.com/guide/#what-is-handlebars) in the _Handlebars language guide_ to learn how to prepare your template.
+The [!DNL Handlebars] syntax uses regular text with double braces as content placeholders.
+See [`What is [!DNL Handlebars]?`](https://handlebarsjs.com/guide/#what-is-handlebars) in the _Handlebars language guide_ to learn how to prepare your template.

 The next few sections explain how to add content placeholders, hide unnecessary elements from preview, and manage links to static content.
 Once your template is ready, you can [upload it to GenStudio for Performance Marketers](use-templates.md#upload-a-template) and start generating personalized emails based on your custom template.

 ## Content placeholders

+GenStudio for Performance Marketers recognizes certain [elements](use-templates.md#template-elements) within a template, but only if you identify them with a recognized field name.

-Within the head or body of a template, you can use Handlebars syntax to insert content placeholders where you require GenStudio for Performance Marketers to populate the template with actual content.
-GenStudio for Performance Marketers recognizes and interprets the content placeholders automatically based on the _field_ name.
+Within the head or body of a template, you can use the [!DNL Handlebars] syntax as a content placeholder where you require GenStudio for Performance Marketers to populate the template with actual content.
+GenStudio for Performance Marketers recognizes and interprets the content placeholders based on the [recognized _field_ name](#recognized-field-names).

-For example, you can use `{{ headline }}` with the Handlebars syntax to indicate where the headline of the email should be placed:
+For example, you can use `{{ headline }}` with the [!DNL Handlebars] syntax to indicate where the headline of the email should be placed:

 ```handlebars
 <div>{{headline}}</div>